 Global climate is a huge, complex system.
 Because of its complexity, it’s sensitive to small changes.
 Here’s a parable that might help.
 Imagine Mr. Climate standing on top of a large wooden fence post.
 The top of the post is just broad enough that with a lot of care Mr. Climate can stay balanced for a very long time.
 Occasionally he gets a little unsteady, wobbles a bit and waves his arms about creating a tornado or a hurricane, but he manages to stay on top of his post.
 Then one day Mr. Global Warming comes along and taps Mr. Climate ever so lightly on the shoulder.
 It’s not much of a tap, but it’s just enough to make Mr. Climate very unsteady.
 He flails his arms about (more big storms), loses his balance (even bigger changes in local climates), but manages to step onto another fence post nearby.
 Mr. Climate has changed from his present stable state (the first fence post) to a very different state (the second fence post).
 Voila, climate change!

 All of human culture has been built around that first stable state.
-The jump to the second very different post, combined with our huge population with its negative impact on Mother Nature, will be catastrophic if we don’t get smart and act very soon.
+The jump to the second very different post, combined with our rapidly growing population with its negative impact on Mother Nature, will be catastrophic if we don’t get smart and act very soon.

 What we’ve seen so far – reports of more powerful storms, intense heat waves and drought, melting glaciers and burning forests – are only the weakest beginnings of what is almost certain to come.
 Failure to take immediate action to adequately address the human-induced causes of climate change will be a fatal mistake.
 The resulting disruptions will most likely include intense struggles for water and natural resources, mass human migrations, global famine, wars, and cultural and ecological collapse.
 Even the super wealthy will not be able to buy their way to a safe haven.

-So far, however, the world’s response to these issues has been miniscule.
-It’s as though we’re behaving like two little kids.
+So far, however, the world’s response to these issues has been minuscule.
+It’s as though we’re behaving like three little kids.
 The first is using nothing but a cap gun to hold off a well-equipped army (climate change) that is just over the horizon and marching rapidly toward him.
 The second has a blindfold on and says “What army?
 I can’t see it so it can’t possibly exist!”
+And the third is so terrified he just runs away and hides, refusing to look at the issue at all.
 Meanwhile our advanced scouts, the climate scientists, have very fuzzy binoculars for viewing any details about the dangers that lie ahead and nothing about our reactions to those dangers.

 Yes, we have a few small but important militias nibbling away at the edges – citizens armed with solar panels, improved auto efficiency and air quality standards, or a few states encouraging a wind farm here and there.
-These are important, but these don’t give us the huge, well-equipped army of thousands of square miles of solar arrays and wind farms that our nation needs to completely replace our carbon fuels and thereby fend off this coming catastrophe.
+These are important, but these don’t give us the huge, well-equipped army of thousands of square miles of solar arrays and wind farms, electric vehicles and improved efficiency, that our nation needs to completely replace our carbon fuels and thereby fend off this coming catastrophe.
 Once we as a nation get serious we will have much more leverage to persuade the rest of the world to follow our example.
+(See my solution ideas.)

 Simply repairing the damage from each storm or drought when they appears is like an army that keeps building hospitals for the wounded without ever confronting the enemy that’s creating those wounded.